medialab/xan/docs/cmd/view.md

     xan view --help

 view options:
+    -s, --select <arg>     Select the columns to visualize.
+See 'xan select -h' for the full syntax.
     -t, --theme <name>     Theme for the table display, one of: "default", "borderless", "compact", "rounded", "slim" or "striped".
                            Can also be set through the "XAN_VIEW_THEME" environment variable.